disarm-platform/config-faas-cluster/README.md

 < functions.json | jq -r '.[] | .name,.image' | parallel -n 2 --dry-run 'echo "" | faas invoke {1} --gateway=https://faas.server2.disarm.io'

 ```

+### !!
+Limitations with this approach

+It ignores any function-specific config which is contained in the `stack.yml` for that function.
+For example, if the function needs to use the Squid cache, or has a unique timeout.

+Useful additional params might be `-e combine-output=false` and `-e write_timeout=300 -e read_timeout=300 -e exec_timeout=300`

 ## Firewall